Pirates of the Burning Sea: Ships

 As it stands there are approximately 55 ships in the game, with the aim to add more over time.
 What ship the player chooses to sail will affect both his combat capabilities and his economic capabilities.
-Most of these ships have been user created (see customization below).
+Most of these ships have been user created.

 As a general rule, the bigger the ship, the less maneuverable it is.
 This means that even though a ship is bigger and has more and heavier cannons, it will not necessarily be the better choice.
 Because of the way combat works, ship speed and maneuverability has a great effect on combat.
-Small ships, especially in large groups, will in many cases be able to beat larger ships solely because of this.
-However, the developers have stated that smaller ships are not designed to take out larger ships in a one-on-one stand off, but to play support roles to other ships such as harassing the enemy ships.
+Small ships, especially in large groups, will in many cases be able to beat larger ships solely because of this, although the developers have stated that smaller ships are not designed to take out larger ships in a one-on-one stand off, but to play support roles to other ships such as harassing the enemy ships.

 Ships of different sizes also have different cargo hold sizes.
 This is especially important to freetraders (the more cargo the player can bring from one port to another, the more they will be able to earn on a single trip).
 Merchant ships are generally less armed than warships, but have more cargo space.

 A player is allowed to have up to 5 ships at various ports at any one time, and can save up to 100 additional ships in storage at their nation's capital.
 Though only one can be sailed, the others can be docked in port, fitted and ready for action.
 The player will also be able to transfer himself directly from one docked ship to another.
 This means that the player will have easy access to any of his ships, no matter how far away they are.